-3. In the workspace, select the Analysis Link tab.

-The Analysis Link section appears.

-4. Select $\stackrel{\triangle}{\leftarrow}$ to add one or more users to whom you want to send the link to the analysis.
+- 3. In the workspace, select the Analysis Link tab.
+The Analysis Link section appears. - 4.
+Select to add one or more users to whom you want to send the link to the analysis.

-The Add Users section appears, displaying the list of human resources in the left section.
+The Add Users section appears, displaying the list of human resources in the left section. - The Add Users section appears, displaying the list of human resources in the left section.

-5. On the left side of the section, select the Human Resource record, and then select ...
+5. On the left side of the section, select the Human Resource record, and then select .